lynndylanhurley/j-toker/readme.md

 # Alternate response formats

-By default, this module expects user info (id, name, etc.) to be contained within the data param of successful login / token-validation responses.
+By default, this plugin expects user info (id, name, etc.) to be contained within the data param of successful login / token-validation responses.
 The following example shows an example of an expected response:

 ##### Expected API login response example
 ~~~